schultzp2020/registry-viewer/README.md

 You can add local environment variables by creating an `.env.local` file in the root registry viewer directory to store the environment variables.

-The environment variable `DEVFILE_VIEWER_ROOT` controls the registry viewer's base path.
+The environment variable `NEXT_BASE_PATH` controls the registry viewer's base path.
 Note: Defaults to `/`.

 The environment variable `DEVFILE_COMMUNITY_HOST` controls whether the registry viewer uses the community registry.
 Note: Defaults to `true` and any value assigned will be `false`.